Why not combine your love of road trips and dinosaurs and set off across the U.S. to discover these fun dinosaur roadside attractions?

 - Dinosaur Valley State Park in Glen Rose is a spot where you can literally follow in the footsteps of prehistoric dinosaurs.
 Footprints were found here in the riverbed and have been mapped at five different sites in the park.
 Life-size dinosaur sculptures welcome you to the park.

 - Vernal, Utah is the gateway to Dinosaur National Monument, an important site where thousands of dinosaur fossils have been found.
 Vernal is often called Dinosaurland or Dinoland, but it is far from the other amusement park attractions on this list.
 However, you will find some kitschy dinosaurs around town!
+Want to visit?
+Read this post about things to do in Vernal, Utah.

 - Over 50 dinosaurs live at Virginia’s Dinosaurland near Winchester.
 For over 50 years, this roadside attraction has been entertaining traveling families with lifesize dinosaur sculptures.